Student Health and Counseling Center

 - Create an Emergency Action Plan Campaign for students and faculty.

-- Create classroom educational flyer/resource that can be posted in all classrooms.
+- Create an educational classroom flyer/resource to post in all classrooms.

-- To provide guidance on steps on how to handle an emergency in the classroom setting.
+- To provide guidance on the steps for handling an emergency in the classroom setting.

 Wellness Subcommittee Goal(s):